Ernesto Escobedo: 2017: Australian second round, Masters & Top 100 debuts

 To start the year, Escobedo continued to improve upon his success from 2016.
 He qualified for the Australian Open and then won his first round match against fellow NextGen player Daniil Medvedev.

 The following month, he was awarded a wildcard into the Abierto Mexicano Telcel, an ATP 500 event in Acapulco.
 At this tournament, he again won first round match over fellow American Stefan Kozlov.

 In March, Escobedo was able to qualify for his first Masters event at the 2017 Miami Open, where he upset No. 43 Dan Evans to break through into the top 100 of the ATP rankings.
 To start the clay court season, Escobedo played at the U.S. Men's Clay Court Championships in Houston and reached his first career ATP quarterfinal and semifinal, climbing to a then career-high ranking of No. 73 with this success.
 His tournament was highlighted by a quarterfinal win over No. 2 seed and fellow American John Isner.

-Escobedo was part of the NextGen players that included many fellow Americans such as Frances Tiafoe and Taylor Fritz who were considered the best young prospects to become the next generation of tennis stars.
+Escobedo was part of the NextGen players that included many fellow Americans such as Frances Tiafoe and Taylor Fritz, who were regarded as the leading young prospects expected to form the next generation of American tennis stars.